Reviews You Can Rely On

 Smoothies

 Don't be fooled by the oversized appearance of Blendtec's patent FourSide jar; we learned the hard way that if the pitcher is overfilled past 32 ounces, the Total Classic will require mixing or two blend cycles to get the job done.
 But if you follow manufacturer recommendations, this blender excels at mixing thicker smoothies.
 The green shakes we made required no mixing or tamping, and in 60 seconds, the Total Classic turned out a satisfyingly consistent green smoothie with zero ingredient separation.
+The texture was awesome, and there was no built-up foam to contend with.

 blendtec total classic - compared to the blenders we tested, the total classic is fairly...

 Compared to the blenders we tested, the Total Classic is fairly standard regarding noise output.
-Although the readings are slightly lower than average, it's still reasonably loud.
+Although the readings are slightly lower than average, it's still loud.

 Credit: Genaveve Bradshaw